-The model is a professional tool that takes on multiple uses and answers to very different objectives.
-Whether it is an architectural or artistic project, the model enables to evaluate it in its three dimensions, to judge its effects, to check its very concept or its implementation as well as to trigger a creative conversation.
-At each project stage, the model is a chief communication and mediation tool.
+The model is a professional tool that takes on multiple uses and fulfils very different objectives.
+Whether it is an architectural or artistic project, the model enables those involved in the project to evaluate it in three dimensions, ascertain its effect and test the concept or its implementation as well as to stimulate a creative conversation.
+At each project stage, the model is a key tool for communication and mediation.

-The model is not only a simple representation in miniature of the architecture or the object it represents.
-Always delivering a message, it can become a creative object in itself.
-There are two main categories of models: those built during the process of project design and those representing a completed phase.
+The model is not only a simple representation in miniature of the architecture or the object it represents, it also speaks for the project and can even become a work of art in its own right.
+There are two main categories of models: those made during the process of project design and those representing a completed phase.

-The study design model is a research tool that enables its designer to judge his or her initial idea, evaluate its pertinence, fine-tune it or modify it.
-This model serves the purpose of carrying out forms’ research, details’ studies and insertion attempts within the location.
-It can be a scale model or a sectional model.
+The study model or working model is a research tool that enables its designer to test their initial idea, evaluate its pertinence, fine-tune or modify it.
+This type of model serves as a research tool into the form and details or as a way of testing site compatibility.
+It can be a volumetric or a sectional model.